 - The view that consulting businesses have too few clients

 - That consultants make terrible business people because success in business is about repeatable and often boring processes that can be done by less and less experienced people.
-Again, counter to how consultants value themselves, which is to be highly important, highly valuable, and undertaking incredibly complex work!
+Again, counter to how consultants value themselves

 Are these things true for every consultant that runs a business?
 Nope.